What Are Service Academy Nominations?

 Deadlines for requesting nominations are strict; late requests are usually rejected without consideration.

 To apply, candidates complete an online application that is available March 1 – January 31 preceding the date they would enroll at the academy.
-Candidates may indicate interest in any or all of the three Department of Defense academies (hold the CTRL button to select multiple academies).
+Candidates may indicate interest in any or all of the three Department of Defense academies.
 Each academy will screen and rank candidates using information provided to the academy via their application process.
 Notification to those selected is usually made in February or March of the year the class enters the academy.

 Children of career officer and enlisted members of the armed forces (active or reserve), including the Coast Guard, are eligible for a presidential nomination.
 A request for a presidential nomination is made through each Department of Defense service academy and requires documentation of the parent’s qualifying military service.
 Students who are interested in applying to multiple DOD service academies must request separate presidential nominations through each academy they are applying to.